 Cover for Bodily Injury and Property Damage

 A Commercial General Liability Insurance Policy typically excludes the following:

-Exclusions under a Commercial General Liability Insurance Policy
+Exclusions under a Commercial General Liability Insurance Policy | |

-Damages that the Insured Person becomes obligated to pay on account of Liability assumed in a Contract
+Bodily Injury or Property Damage occurring due to Willful Misconduct of the Insured | Damages that the Insured Person becomes obligated to pay on account of Liability assumed in a Contract |

-Exemplary or Punitive Damages
+Exemplary or Punitive Damages | Fines or Penalties |

-Bodily Injury or Property Damage arising out of Actual or Alleged Discharge of Pollutants
+Multiplied Portion of any Multiplied Damages Award | Bodily Injury or Property Damage arising out of Actual or Alleged Discharge of Pollutants |

-Damages or Loss arising out of the rendering of Insured’s Professional Service or Advice
+Expenses or Loss incurred on Recall or Disposal of Product | Damages or Loss arising out of the rendering of Insured's Professional Service or Advice |

-Bodily Injury or Property Damage to the Insured's Employee while performing duties related to the conduct of the Insured Person's Business
+Bodily Injury or Property Damage occurring on account of Infringement or Violation of any Intellectual Property Laws or Rights | Bodily Injury or Property Damage to the Insured's Employee while performing duties related to the conduct of the Insured Person's Business |

 No, your Commercial General Liability Insurance Policy Cost will not be higher if you purchase a CGL Policy through an Insurance Broker.

 In fact, since an Insurance Broker is empanelled with multiple Insurers, they would negotiate your Quotes with multiple Insurance Companies.
-This will, in fact, enable you to get lower your Commeercial General Liability Insurance Cost compared to the CGL Premium Quote that you would have received by yourself.
+This will, in fact, enable you to get lower your Commercial General Liability Insurance Cost compared to the CGL Premium Quote that you would have received by yourself.
 Additionally, Insurance Brokers would make sure that you obtain a Comprehensive Cover suited to your Risk Exposures.

-You can read our detailed blogpost about how much does a Commercial General Liability Insurance Policy Cost?
+You can read our detailed blog post about how much does a Commercial General Liability Insurance Policy Cost?

+Cover for Bodily Injury and Property Damage